-Fairies obviously prefer real plants of course!
-Not only are they beautiful, creative and magical, but also there are many other benefits you might not have initially considcered.
+A fairy garden with plants is a beautiful and affordable accent for any home!
+You can make very creative and lovely fairy gardens with fake plants but fairies prefer real plants, of course!
+Not only are they bursting with life, beautiful, and magical, but also there are many other benefits you might not have initially considered.

 Benefits of Using Real Plants

 For example, decorating can be one of the most fun and satisfying activities to work on in and around your home.

 There is a certain appeal to a cute fairy garden with plants growing in it that you don’t get with other decor options.

 Along the same lines, gardening has been the hobby of choice/necessity for a huge percentage of the population for all human history due to its limitless uses in both decor and sustenance.